Raman9840/Python/README.md

 - `todo_operations.py`: Contains functions to add, delete, and view tasks.
 - `utils.py`: Contains utility functions, like clearing the screen.

+### 5. temp_converter.py
+A basic program to showcase the use of classes in python

 ## Cloning the Repository

 To clone the repository, use the following command: